cdxcore.npshm#

 Overview#

-The functions in this module wrap multiprocessing.shared_memory.SharedMemory
+The functions in this module wrap multiprocessing.shared_memory.SharedMemory into a numpy array

 with garbage collection clean up, depending in the operating system.